diku-dk/hpps-e2020-pub/material/5-l-2/README.md

 computes pixel values.
-It does this by computing the complex number corresponding to a pixel, and then calling the function `divergence`, which uses a loop to count how many "orbits" the complex number makes before its distance exceeds the given "radious", with the iteration count being limited.
+It does this by computing the complex number corresponding to a pixel, and then calling the function `divergence`, which uses a loop to count how many "orbits" the complex number makes before its distance exceeds the given "radius", with the iteration count being limited.
 Those pixels that hit the iteration limit are coloured black, and the others are passed through a convoluted colouring function (`escape_to_colour`), the details of which are not